 No, I don’t think so.
 But it says “Hinkle is from a Jewish American family.”
 [Ed. note: It has since been updated!]

-My husband is, so we are raising a child in a in a family in which [both] holidays are celebrated.
+My husband is, so we are raising a child in a family in which [both] holidays are celebrated.
 [Our son] has definitely been given the choice, like how much of a religious young man he will be, and he chose not to have a bar mitzvah.
 But he definitely considers himself a Jewish man.
 So that’s been interesting to offer him that kind of choice.
 My parents-in-law are deeply important parts of my life.

 Maisel is such a Jewish story — what is it like embodying this Jewish mom?
 Do you bring anything personal to the role?